michaelkremenetsky/webtsan/README.md

 lives in the renderer process and understands the web's threading primitives.

 Approaches to getting the LLVM ThreadSanitizer running in the browser failed because:
 * **It runs out of memory** - ThreadSanitizer typically increases an application's memory usage by about 5x to 10x.
-This would make most real-world applications blow past the 4GB wasm32 memory limit, limiting their usefulness.
+This would make most real-world applications blow past the 4GB wasm32 memory limit.
 * **Half the race is outside Wasm** - Most WASM applications have FFI calls to JS code, which a pure WASM approach wouldn't be able to instrument, so it misses races and reports false ones.
 * **There is nothing to hook** - the primitives that actually create happens-before edges (Atomics.wait/notify, postMessage, Worker lifecycle) execute in the engine and browser, below the module's view.